jarusll/the-logs/index.md

 Man I love magit, I am quickly able to do git actions which is letting me make rapid small changes.
 Good stuff.

-I'll be trying out [elisp koans](https://github.com/jtmoulia/elisp-koans)
+I'll be trying out [elisp koans](https://github.com/jtmoulia/elisp-koans) I did some elisp koans.
+I expected emacs types but this is standard lisp stuff.
+Anyways the youtube series by System Crafters should get me upto speed with emacs types.

 # 2022-03-27